aselwilliams/Exp-tracker/README.md

 ## Expense Tracker Project
 Hello!
 My name is Asel Williams.
 This is my capstone project for DevMountain Web Dev course.
-I decided to build an Expense Tracker to identify and eliminate wasteful spending habits which will help maintain control of my finances, and promote better financial habits like solving and investing.
+I decided to build an Expense Tracker to identify and eliminate wasteful spending habits which will help maintain control of my finances, and promote better financial habits like saving and investing.

 ### Tech Stack
 The application consists of 3 layers: server, database and user interface.
 The tech stack is React, modular CSS, MUI, Express, postgreSQL, Sequelize, bcrypt, JWT, Formik, yup, recharts, alice-carousel, fullcalendar, moment, toastify.